annapawlicka/om-data-vis/README.md

 om-data-vis
 ===========

-Data visualisations using Om and JavaScript libraries
+Repo with basic data visualisations based on Om and JavaScript libraries that I used as demo at EuroClojure 2014.
+Will probably add more examples as needed.

  - Chart-http: dimple.js + core.async + Om + compojure + liberator
  - lastfm-chart: dimple.js + last.fm API + core.async